 Multispecies probiotics combine different bacterial strains.
 In most situations, a multispecies probiotic is the preferred option as it allows for more diversity in the gut.

 Bifidobacteria and Lactobacilli are among the most commonly used bacterial species in probiotics.
-Certain Bifidobacteria are known to support immune function and overall gut health.
-Lactobacilli produce lactic acid, which helps maintain a low pH in your intestines and protect from potentially harmful bacteria.
+Certain Bifidobacteria are probiotics for the immune system and overall gut health.
+Lactobacilli produce lactic acid, which helps maintain a low pH in your intestines and protects them from potentially harmful bacteria.

 That being said, what matters most when looking at strains is the combination of strains selected in a specific product.
 Strains perform specific functions in the body.
 Some strains work well together, whereas others don’t.

 That’s why it’s so important to mindfully combine probiotic strains with a specific health benefit in mind.